 It is important to look at all your options when considering car insurance after a DUI.
-Talk to many different companies and find out how much you can save despite your poor driving history.
+Talk to many different companies to find out how much you could save despite your poor driving history.

-The truth is that you can find cheap DUI car insurance rates, but you must be willing to shop around.
+The truth is that you can find cheaper DUI car insurance rates, but you must be willing to shop around.
 Of course, DUI insurance rates will be more expensive than if you did not have a DUI, but you can still find an affordable policy.
-Car insurance for DUI offenders is out there.
-Impaired driving and DUI car insurance are a match made out of necessity.
-Be safe, don’t drink and drive, and then look for ways to save money on your DUI car insurance costs.

 Rates After Taking a Class